single-spa/single-spa.js.org/versioned_docs/version-5.x/ecosystem-react.md

   of those methods, then a container div will be created and appended to document.body, by default.
 - `parcelCanUpdate`: (optional) A boolean that controls whether an update lifecycle will be created for the returned parcel.
 Note that option does not impact single-spa applications, but only parcels.
   It is true by default.
 - `renderType`: (optional) ENUM of one of the following: `'render'`, `'hydrate'`, `'createRoot'`, `'unstable_createRoot'`, `'createBlockingRoot'`, and `'unstable_createBlockingRoot'`.
-Defaults to `'render'`.
+Defaults to `'render'` before v5.0.0; starting with v5.0.0, the default is React v18's setting, `createRoot`.
 Allows you to choose which ReactDOM render method you want to use for your application.
 As of single-spa-react@4.6.0, `renderType` can be a function that returns a string, for dynamically calculated renderType.

 ## Notes

-For react@>=16, it is best practice to have each single-spa application's root application implement componentDidCatch in order to avoid the entire application unmounting unexpectedly when an error occurs. single-spa-react will warn to the console if componentDidCatch is not implemented.
+For react@>=16, it is best practice to have each single-spa application's root application implement `componentDidCatch` in order to avoid the entire application unmounting unexpectedly when an error occurs. single-spa-react will warn to the console if `componentDidCatch` is not implemented.
 See https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html for more details.

 ## SingleSpaContext